Skip to main content

 ignoreClassesThatImplementAnInterface

-Makes the rule ignore class members that are defined within a class that implements a type Default: false.
+Whether to ignore class members that are defined within a class that implements a type.
+Default: false.

 If specified, it can be either: